-This Tuesday, the internet was widely celebrating Ada Lovelace Day, an occasion often used to point out the achievements of women in STEM (Science, Technology, Engineering and Maths).
-Today I’m going to be my contrary self and discuss about a problem I have with how we portray Ada Lovelace Day.
+This Tuesday the internet was widely celebrating Ada Lovelace Day, an occasion often used to point out the achievements of women in STEM (Science, Technology, Engineering and Maths).
+Today I’m going to be my contrary self and discuss a problem I have with how we portray Ada Lovelace Day.

 Firstly, I’ll recap Ada’s background for context, though I’d also recommend reading either of these articles about her for more information.